-The Kiribati sexual offences laws are found in the Penal Code 1977 (PC).
-The Evidence Act 2003 (No. 5 of 2003) (EA) contains the rules of evidence which apply to sexual assault offences.
+The Kiribati sexual offences laws are found in the Penal Code 1977 (PC), as amended by the Penal Code (Amendment) and the Criminal Procedure Code (Amendment) Act 2017 (PCAA).
+The Evidence Act 2003 (EA) contains the rules of evidence which apply to sexual assault offences.

-The PC criminalises consensual same-sex sexual activity between men and uses derogatory terms such as ‘buggery’, ‘gross indecency’, ‘unnatural offences’ and ‘indecent practices’.
-Under the PC, ‘buggery’ is equated with bestiality.
+Furthermore, the PC criminalises consensual same-sex sexual activity between men and uses derogatory terms such as ‘buggery’, ‘gross indecency’, ‘unnatural offences’ and ‘indecent practices’, while ‘buggery’ is equated with bestiality.
 Laws that criminalise consensual same-sex sexual activity, such as ‘buggery’ and ‘sodomy’, should be repealed and all non-consensual sexual acts, including anal ‘rape’, should be included in the standard sexual assault provisions, such as ‘rape’ and ‘sexual assault’, as well as in child sexual offences.
 All of these crimes should be gender-neutral.

 Kiribati is a state party to the UN Convention on the Elimination of All Forms of Discrimination against Women, Convention on the Rights of the Child, Convention on the Rights of Persons with Disabilities and Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
 Kiribati is not a party to the International Covenant on Civil and Political Rights.

 Read more about the criminalisation of LGBT people in Kiribati.